Anglican Church of Korea: External links

+Missionary Diocese of North Korea

+Due to religious suppression and diplomatic isolation of North Korea, no religious entity can enter and control the territory.
+The Diocesan Synod of Seoul designated North Korea as a missionary diocese in 2010, but it is not registered in the Anglican Communion.
+The Bishop of Seoul is the ex officio Bishop of the Missionary Diocese of North Korea.

 Diocese of Daejeon

-The Diocese of Daejeon is the Anglican Church in that part of South Korea that includes North and South Chungcheong Provinces; North and South Cholla Provinces and South Kangwon.
+The Diocese of Daejeon is the Anglican Church in that part of South Korea that includes Daejeon and Sejong Cities, North and South Chungcheong Provinces, North and South Jeolla Provinces and the southern part of Gangwon Province.
 It was erected from the Joseon diocese in 1965 and split in 1974 to erect Busan diocese.